 Male vs. Female

 Because this is a mixed breed, there are a lot of factors at play here.
-Both adult dogs are similar in size, but they are built slightly different.
+Both adult dogs are similar in size, but they are built slightly differently.
 Golden retrievers are heavy, athletic dogs that take a while to grow into their feet.
 Collies are nimbler and agile, with lean, toned bodies.

 So, when it comes to male and female size, their body builds and shapes can vary slightly.
 Generally, males will still be a bit broader and heavy-boned than their female counterparts.